 IN A NUTSHELL

-Good to Know: If you have a specific skin problem like dullness, dark spots, or fine lines and wrinkles, a serum might be the way to go.
+Good to Know: If you have specific skin concerns, such as dullness, dark spots, or fine lines and wrinkles, a serum might be the way to go.

 Serums vs Oils: What's the Difference?

-In general, the question of serums vs. oils can be answered fairly simply: oils moisturize the skin while serums have specific, designated jobs.
-Spoiler alert: oils are obviously oil based, but a serum can be water based (although there are some serums that are oil based).
+In general, the question of serums vs. oils can be answered fairly simply: oils moisturize the skin, while serums have specific, designated jobs.
+Oils are obviously oil based, but a serum can be either water based or oil based.

-Usually, serums are lighter but that doesn’t necessarily mean they always are.
+Usually, serums are lighter than oils, but that doesn’t necessarily mean they always are.
 Also, face oils usually don’t penetrate beyond the top layer of skin, but there are many serums that can.

 Benefits of Serums

-Serums can help reduce the appearance of fine lines and wrinkles - Many serums contain oils or acids like hyaluronic acid that can not only infuse the skin with moisture by going into the deeper layers of the skin, but which can help keep it there as well.
-By doing so, they help plump the skin, reducing the appearance of fine lines and wrinkles.
-Vitamin E is a great ingredient to look out for as it does an amazing job of restoring moisture to the skin, keeping those fine lines and wrinkles at bay!
+Serums can help reduce the appearance of fine lines and wrinkles - Many serums contain oils or acids like hyaluronic acid that can not only infuse the skin with hydration by going into the deeper layers of the skin, but which can help keep it there as well.
+Our Just Dew It hydrating serum includes antioxidant-rich sea buckthorn oil, prickly pear oil, and hyaluronic acid to deeply hydrate the skin.

-Serums can reduce the appearance of pores - There are many serums out there that are also exfoliants which means they, in part, help unclog the skin of all the gunk that gets in pores and won’t get out!
+Serums can reduce the appearance of pores by exfoliating the skin.
 If clogged pores are a regular problem for you, scout out a serum that helps exfoliate the skin with the use of an alpha hydroxy acid, or AHA.

 Benefits of Face Oils

-Remember that you don’t have to just buy one type of oil to do each job--there are plenty of face oils that are actually a combo of many other beneficial oils.
+Remember, you don’t have to just buy one type of oil to do each job.
+There are plenty of face oils that are actually a combination of many other beneficial oils.
 These oils can be their own step in your skin care routine.
-For example, a face oil might contain both rosehip seed oil for moisture and sea buckthorn oil to protect the skin from environmental stressors!
+For example, a face oil might contain both rosehip seed oil for moisture and sea buckthorn oil to protect the skin from environmental stressors.
 Let’s look at a few great oils for the face:

-Rosehip Seed Oil - Rosehip oil is a true overachiever!
-Full of antioxidants and fatty acids that protect and moisturize the skin, rosehip oil does a great job of keeping the skin hydrated which is why we’ve included it in our Prince Charcoal Natural Detox Mask!
+Rosehip Seed Oil - Full of antioxidants and fatty acids that protect and moisturize the skin, rosehip oil does a great job of keeping the skin hydrated which is why we’ve included it in our Prince Charcoal detox mask.

 Jojoba Oil - Also included in Prince Charcoal as well as Nectar of the C, is jojoba oil which is known for its ability to help balance the oils in your skin.